 The Respectful Relationships program and a range of social, emotional and mindfulness activities are also integral to our classroom activities.

-Students from Grade 2 onwards are fortunate to take part in the SAKG program each fortnight, spending an hour in the garden with Terry where we harvest for our lunch and complete a range of garden/science/sustainability team activities.
-This is followed by two hours in the kitchen with Rosie who teaches us about food, nutrition, sustainability, science and hospitality.
+Students from Grade 3 onwards are fortunate to take part in the SAKG program each fortnight, spending an hour in the garden with Terry where we harvest for our lunch and complete a range of garden/science/sustainability team activities.
+This is followed by two hours in the kitchen with Cath who teaches us about food, nutrition, sustainability, science and hospitality.
 Students in Prep to Grade 2 will take part once a term.
 At times it seems a bit chaotic, but we end up with a beautiful lunch after an amazing learning experience.

 In the Junior Department, we take our learning seriously.
 We are keen readers, writers and mathematicians, which we balance with creativity and fun.
 We have routines and expectations to support students becoming independent learners and school members, and we do our best to care for self, others and the environment.